-Liverpool might be about to end their long wait for a league title, but the last time we celebrated a championship, we also heralded the end of an era for the wrong reasons.
+It took Liverpool 30 years to end their wait for another top-flight title, with their 18th triumph, in 1989/90, heralding the end of an era for the wrong reasons.

 At the end of the 1980s the world was in ferment.
 Across the globe institutions and political systems we thought would last forever were in a state of collapse.